mpampuch/new-ibex-project-template/README.md

 Now all your backups should be up to date.
 From here you can pull them off the IBEX or push them to a GitHub repository if you want extra security.

+> [!TIP]
+> In my opinion, the Bearded Theme Monokai Reversed (from the Bearded Theme v9.3.0 extension) is the best color theme to use code-server with.

 ## Activating RStudio Server

 Eventually you will need to use R to analyze some data.
 The only viable way to use R is within RStudio.
 In order to get access to RStudio but have it run on the IBEX use the following instructions.